alphagov/licence-finder/README.md

 # licence-finder

+Licence finder provides the pages that follow https://www.gov.uk/licence-finder (which is served by `frontend`), specifically starting at https://www.gov.uk/licence-finder/sectors.

+## Local setup

 To get set up with Licence Finder, first make sure you're up to date with puppet.

 Load the data into MongoDB